Jrofalk/liri-node-app/README.md

 Utilizing the above command will allow LIRI to use the information stored in the file "random.txt" and then call on another command.
 In this instance LIRI would use the spotify-this-song command to search for information regarding the song "I Want It That Way."

-## LIRI was builting using the following technologies:
+## LIRI was built using the following technologies:

 * Spotify API
 * Bands in Town Artist Events API